keeshii/io_export_overte/README.md

 - Cylinder -> Cylinder Entity
 - Cone -> Cone Entity

-Shapes will inherit the color of the first material assigned to the objects.
+Shapes will inherit the color of the first material assigned to the object.

 ### Models